ricardopieper/donkey-lang/Donkey VM.md

 Pointer arithmetic should work.

 We try to assume the least things about the OS or environment we are running with.
-It would be nice if Freyr ran on WASM, so we will make our own allocatos, and they might not be that efficient or fast.
+It would be nice if Donkey ran on WASM, so we will make our own allocatos, and they might not be that efficient or fast.

 Memory Management